 Rate of Accrual: Compensation at one and one-half times the employee's regular rate of pay for hours actually worked beyond 40 in a workweek, including time worked on Saturdays, Sundays and state-observed holidays.
-All overtime, except for overtime required for a committee clerk to staff a committee hearing, requires the prior approval of the LIO manager.
-During the legislative session, the use of compensating time will be considered by the LIO manager in accordance with the provisions for use of vacation leave.
+All overtime requires the prior approval of the employee's office director.
+During the legislative session, the use of compensating time will be considered by an office director in accordance with the provisions for use of vacation leave.